ykwong5/c2v/README.md

 # c2v
-Converting C to synthesizable VHDL/Verilog
+A simple HLS compiler under development for converting C to synthesizable VHDL/Verilog